Advanced Bankruptcy Clinic (3 credits)

 Immigration Law Clinic (5 credits)

-The Immigration Law Clinic provides students with a variety of practical lawyering skills such as case planning, research and writing, interviewing and counseling, in addition to helping individual clients.
-While advocating for immigrants, students experience how cultural, economic and political forces influence the treatment of immigrants in our legal system.
-The clinic is committed to law reform and to advancing the cause of social justice.
+The Immigration Law Clinic provides representation to individuals fleeing gang and other violence in El Salvador, Honduras, and Guatemala.
+The Clinic seeks to obtain legal status for its clients by means of asylum and Special Immigrant Juvenile Status.
+The Clinic provides students with a variety of practical lawyering skills such as, case planning, research and writing, interviewing and counseling, in addition to helping individual clients.
+While advocating for immigrants, students experience how cultural, economic and political forces influence the treatment of immigrants within our legal system.

 Senior Citizens Law Project